Transparency Statement 2021

 There are two international committees responsible for professional and practice standards – the International Professional Standards Committee (incl.
 Assurance) (IPSC) and International Tax Committee (ITC).
 A number of additional practice area committees operate both regionally and internationally.

-PKFI operates a global monitoring programme covering member firms.
+PKFI operates a Global Monitoring Programme (GMP) covering member firms.
 The principal objectives are to ensure that the standards expected for the performance of certain types of professional work by member firms are established and communicated to firms, that those standards meet appropriate recognised professional practice requirements at least for transnational and referred work, and that a programme of monitoring of compliance with expected standards is operating effectively.

 Member firms, countries and turnover